Cheap Fundraising Ideas That Make a Big Impact | Free & Homemade

 How do I run a cheap fundraiser with no budget?

-Use donated items (yard sale, raffle prizes), volunteer labor (car wash, service fundraisers), print-on-demand for merch (no inventory risk), or virtual campaigns (no venue cost).
+Use donated items for yard sales and raffle prizes.
+Use volunteer labor for car washes and service fundraisers.
+Use print-on-demand for merch with no inventory risk.
+Run virtual campaigns with no venue cost.
 Pair with social media and email promotion.
 Add QR codes for easy digital donations.

 Share this answer